justjunior89/Favorite-Places/README.md

 have a passion for traveling.
 Users can log in and interact with the Google Map and pin there favorite places anywhere around the world, using Google Map's API.
 Keeping a local history of everyones favorite place for all to see.
 It includes a picture image and a brief description of each favorite place.
+[Live Website](https://favorite-places-app.herokuapp.com/#/).

 ## System Overview